Date: 31 December 2016. Christmas

 makes a great boat pantry item.
 A little item, not bulky to store,

-well, I've got a few stashed in my canned goods locker for later.
+well, I do have a few stashed in my canned goods locker for later.

 be one less very shortly!